carpentries/docs.carpentries.org/source/curriculum/curriculum_advisors.md

 * Prepare agenda for regular meetings, including time estimates for each item.
 * Set the agenda and send it out along with any other relevant documents to committee members at least one week in advance of meeting.
 * Assign meeting roles.
-* Serve as primary point of contact for Maintainers
+* Serve as primary point of contact for Maintainers.
-* Review lesson repositories for instances where the CAC is mentioned.
+* Review lesson repositories for instances where the Curriculum Advisory Committee (CAC) is mentioned.
 Respond in a timely fashion, including letting Maintainers and contributors know when items are going to be considered at the next meeting.
 * Generally review lesson repositories for items that may come under the CAC’s purview, according to the CAC consultation rubric, even if not mentioned.
 * Communicate with lesson Maintainers and contributors, through GitHub issues, about decisions made by the CAC.
 Put contributors and Maintainers in contact with CAC members who will assist with implementation.
 * Notify Curriculum Team Lead (Toby Hodges) if a CAC member needs to step down mid-term or becomes unresponsive to communications, so that Core Team can help recruit a replacement if needed.